hniksic/sendable/README.md

 `SendOption::deref()` and `SendOption::deref_mut()` only check that the current thread is the pinned-to thread, the same as in `SendRc`.

+Regarding memory, `SendRc`'s heap overhead is the same as that of an `Rc` (because `SendRc` doesn't support weak references) - two machine words.
+Each `SendRc` is itself two words wide because it has to track the identity of each pointer. `SendOption` stores a `u64` alongside the underlying option.

 ## License